 It is impressive that this woman's useful power output is slightly less than 1 horsepower (1 hp = 746 W)!
 People can generate more than a horsepower with their leg muscles for short periods of time by rapidly converting available blood sugar and oxygen into work output.
 (A horse can put out 1 hp for hours on end.)
-Once oxygen is depleted, power output decreases and the person begins to breather rapidly to obtain oxygen to metabolize more food-this is known as the aerobic stage of exercise.
+Once oxygen is depleted, power output decreases and the person begins to breathe rapidly to obtain oxygen to metabolize more food-this is known as the aerobic stage of exercise.
 If the woman climbed the stairs slowly, then her power output would be much less, although the amount of work done would be the same.

-Making Connections: Take-Home Investigation-Measure Your Power Rating
+Making Connections: Take-Home Investigation-Measure Your Power Rating that your output will be more than about 0.5 hp.

 Determine your own power rating by measuring the time it takes you to climb a flight of stairs.
 We will ignore the gain in kinetic energy, as the above example showed that it was a small portion of the energy gain.
-Don't expect that your output will be more than about 0.5 hp.
+Don't expect